Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 **1. The Ecwid store is placed on the “shop.html” page in the web root directory**

-Let’s say the Ecwid store was added to the `shop.html` file on a server and it’s available on a site via `example.com/shop.html` URL.

-You now want to enable clean URLs on that page so that the store pages URLs will look like this:

-* example.com/shop/My-Product-p123
-* example.com/shop/My-Category-c123

-Assuming your site structure looks like this:

-- [www]
-  - .htaccess
-  - shop.html

 > 1) Map all “shop/something” pages to shop.html in the .htaccess file:

 ```